 Nyssa Collins

-I am an MFA candidate in Time Based Art/Cinema Studies at the University of Tennessee.
+I have an MFA in Time Based Art from the University of Tennessee, Knoxville.
 I learned most of my important values about collaboration, mischief, and art for the people from my time at the giant puppet company Paperhand.
 I also studied piano at Humboldt State University.
 (BA Piano Performance) and am learning to play the pipe organ.
-I am grateful to the Aslan Foundation and the University of Tennessee for many types of support.

 contact me: nyssacollins (at) gmail.com